thoklei/ReAllY/README.md

 ## Usage
 ### Model
-The model **needs to outpu a dictionary** with either the keys 'q_values' (and optional 'v_estimate') or 'mu' and 'sigma' if it is a continous model.
+The model **needs to output a dictionary** with either the keys 'q_values' (and optional 'v_estimate') or 'mu' and 'sigma' if it is a continous model.

 ### Main Project
-- ray needs to be initialized befor the sample maneger is used (ray.init(log_to_driver=False) to suppress logs)
+- ray needs to be initialized before the sample manager is used (ray.init(log_to_driver=False) to suppress logs)

 ### Sample Manager
 The sample manager should be initalized from the main process.